danionescu0/home-automation/python-server/readme.md

 * Q: Why python 3.5 with type hinting?

-  A: As the project grew larger type hinting proved a big help in a better understanding the proeject and code with eas
+  A: As the project grew larger type hinting proved a big help in a better understanding the project and code with easy debugging

 * Q: Why arduino?